seedstack/io-addon/index.md

 	}

 # Reading CSV files

-To import a POJO, the configuration is the same as export configuration.
-Then inject a `Parser` with the `@Parse` anntation as below.
+To import the POJO, the configuration is the same as export configuration.
+Then inject a `Parser` with the `@Parse` annotation:

 	@Parse("customerbean")
 	private Parser<CustomerBean> parser;